KidPudel/Iggy-s-Vault/gamedev/godot/data-driven design in godot with architecture in mind.md

 @export var custom_data: Dictionary = {}

 # Constructor
+# NOTE: Godot requires that the `_init()` method for Resources, and other `Object`-derived types that are instantiated by the engine (like Nodes), either be parameterless or have default values for all its parameters.
 func _init(def: ItemDefinition = null, qty: int = 1) -> void:
     if def:
         definition = def